 THE DRAGON’S GATE OF ADDICTION

-Chinese mythology has it that at the very top of a waterfall in China exists the “Dragon’s Gate.”
-Many carp known as Koi fish attempted to swim up and over these falls.
-Only one carp made it and upon entering through this gate was transformed into a dragon.
+According to Chinese mythology at the very top of a waterfall in China exists the “Dragon’s Gate.”
+Many carp attempted to swim up and over these falls.
+Only a few ever made it and upon entering through this gate were transformed into powerful dragon’s.
 This legend represents courage and perseverance, failure and success as well as excellence in this arduous journey.
 This is the legacy of recovery from addiction.

 In ancient China symbolically the multiple shedding of the shell of the cicada symbolizes the many stages of transformation required of a person before all illusions have been broken and one reaches enlightenment.
 Healing can take place in many different forms, physically, psychologically and or spiritually-often manifesting in ways far different then what had been expected or even imagined.